apache/kafka/config/self-managed/README.md

 # Deployment

 ## Controller Servers
-Unlike in ZooKeeper-based mode, where any server can become the controller, in self-managed mode, only a small group of specially selected servers can act as controllers.
+In self-managed mode, only a small group of specially selected servers can act as controllers (unlike the ZooKeeper-based mode, where any server can become the
+Controller).
 The specially selected controller servers will participate in the metadata quorum.
 Each self-managed controller server is either active, or a hot standby for the current active controller server.

-Typically you will select either 3 or 5 servers for this role, depending on the size of your cluster.
+You will typically select 3 or 5 servers for this role, depending on factors like cost and the number of concurrent failures your system should withstand without availability impact.
 Just like with ZooKeeper, you must keep a majority of the controllers alive in order to maintain availability.
 So if you have 3 controllers, you can tolerate 1 failure; with 5 controllers, you can tolerate 2 failures.

 ## Process Roles
 Each Kafka server now has a new configuration key called `process.roles` which can have the following values:

 * If `process.roles` is set to `broker`, the server acts as a self-managed broker.
 * If `process.roles` is set to `controller`, the server acts as a self-managed controller.
-* If `process.roles` is set to `broker,controller`, the server acts as both a self-managed broker and a self-managd controller.
+* If `process.roles` is set to `broker,controller`, the server acts as both a self-managed broker and a self-managed controller.
 * If `process.roles` is not set at all then we are assumed to be in ZooKeeper mode.
-As mentioned earlier, you can't yet transition back and forth between ZK mode and self-managed mode without reformatting.
+As mentioned earlier, you can't currently transition back and forth between ZK mode and self-managed mode without reformatting.

 Nodes that act as both brokers and controllers are referred to as "combined" nodes.
-The advantage of using combined nodes you will have uses fewer Java Virtual Machines (JVMs).
-This will allow you to avoid some of the fixed memory overheads associated with JVMs.
-The disdavantage is that the controller will be less isolated from the rest of the system.
+Combined nodes are simpler to operate for simple use cases and allow you to avoid some of the fixed memory overheads associated with JVMs.
+The key disadvantage is that the controller will be less isolated from the rest of the system.
 For example, if activity on the broker causes an out of memory condition, the controller part of the server is not isolated from that OOM condition.

 ## Quorum Voters
 All nodes in the system must set the `controller.quorum.voters` configuration.
 This identifies the quorum controller servers that should be used.
 All the controllers must be enumerated.
 This is similar to how, when using ZooKeeper, the `zookeeper.connect` configuration must contain all the ZooKeeper servers.
 Unlike with the ZK config, however, `controller.quorum.voters` also has IDs for each node.
 The format is id1@host1:port1,id2@host2:port2, etc.